leandrosnk/Life-Expectancy-Modeling/README.md

 ## File Descriptions

-The repository contains an excel file with raw data and a jupyter notebook with the below structure:
+The repository contains a jupyter notebook with the below structure:

-*Please note that raw data was also stored in Google drive so that the notebook can run without having to download the excel file locally.
+*Please note that raw data was stored in Google drive so that the notebook can run without having to download the excel file locally.

       Section 1 EDA
         * Generate descriptive statistics